elninotech/uppload/README.md

 ### Browser Support

 With `babel-polyfill`, Uppload works with IE11 and above.
 Uppload ships this way by default.
 Without polyfills, it works with browsers that natively support both promises and the Fetch API.
-Chrome 32+, Edge, Firefox 29+ Opera 19+, and Safari 8+ all support promises, but only Chrome 63+, Opera 50+, and Firefox 58+ support `Promise.prototype.finally()`, which Uppload needs.
-Edge and Safari still don't support it.

-Uppload also works with the majority of mobile browsers, including the Android browser, Chrome Android, Firefox Android, and Opera Mobile.
-With polyfills, Safari, Edge Mobile and Samsung Internet support it too.

 ### Configutation